ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/EncapsulateAPortableAIApplication.md

 Before you start to execute docker operations, something you must know is how to prepare a docker runtime/environment.

+The environment of the following operation is in ubuntu 20.04.

 > To install and set up a docker runtime/environment, firstly you can download it [here](https://www.docker.com/products/docker-desktop).

 In this repo, there are two examples to create a docker image for AI inference and deployment later.

-* With a **Docker file** from Auzre Custom Vision, it actually runs a **TensorFlow model**.
-One of key reasons to adopt this export type is that it's very convenient and easy to furhter integrate with **Azure IoT Edge** and **Azure ML**.
+* One of crucial reasons to use this export type is that it's very convenient and easy to furhter integrate with Azure IoT Edge and Azure ML.

-* Moreover there is another complete example to execute inference with a model of Azure Dockerfile format.
+* Moreover there is another example, **creating a customization docker image**, to execute inference with an AI model in the `app` directory from [the downloaded file of Dockerfile option](/image/16.png).
 It allows you to feed in a video input, show inference results in real time, and output it as a video format.

-You can begin with one of them according to your need or interest.
+The following is 2 different applications, and you can begin with one of them according to your need or interest.

 ### 1. Dockerfile from Azure Custom Vision
 #### Build up a docker image